ChrisWhealy/hieroglyphy/README.md

 ## Optional Number Encoding

 By changing the constant `ENCODE_NUMBERS` from `true` to `false`, you can elect to allow the digit characters `['0'..'9']` to be included in the encoding alphabet.
-This will reduce the size of the encoded by approximately 40%.
+This will reduce the size of the encoded output by approximately 40%.

 ## Usage